NVIDIA/earth2studio/docs/install/index.md

 >>> pre-commit installed at .git/hooks/pre-commit
 ```

-To install documentation dependencies use:
+To install documentation dependencies, use:

 ```bash
 pip install .[docs]